CloudBees-CI-aws-workshop/core-rollout-flow-workshop/docs/core/core-0.md

 # Workshop Tools Overview

 * We highly recommend using Google Chrome as the web browser - other browsers will work, but we have found Chrome to work best with the GitHub editor.
-* We will be using Zoom breakout rooms for the majority of the workshop material.
-* Please use the Zoom chat to introduce yourself and if you have any questions.
+* Please use the GoTo Webinar to introduce yourself and if you have any questions.
-* We will have a short poll where you will be able to assess your experience level in a few technical areas.
-Based on your responses to the poll question you will be asked to rank your overall experience level as a **1**, **2** or a **3**, and then rename yourself in Zoom by adding that number before your name.
-* After an overview of CloudBees Core you will be grouped by experience level into Zoom breakout rooms where you will complete the workshop.
+* After an overview of CloudBees CI we will begin the workshop labs.
-* Once in the breakout rooms please feel free to ask questions via audio or via the Zoom chat.
-You may also use the Zoom *Nonverbal* feedback feature to raise your hand or to ask you instructor to slow down or speed up.
-NOTE: The chat is only broadcast to your breakout room.
+* Once in the labs please feel free to ask questions via audio or via the GoTo chat.
+You may also use the GoTo *Nonverbal* feedback feature to raise your hand or to ask you instructor to slow down or speed up.

 ---
-name: workshop-zoom
+name: workshop-GoTo
 class: center

 ![:scale 90%](img/zoom-tools.png)